Osteopath and Psychotherapist

 - Programme Director for Skandinaviska Osteopathögskolan in Gothenburg

-- Honorary Research Fellow at University of Technology Sidney (ATS), Australia, and member of the first cohort of the first International Osteopathy Research Leadership and Capacity Building Program for Osteopathy
+- Honorary Research Fellow at University of Technology Sidney (ATS), Australia, which has organised the first International Osteopathy Research Leadership and Capacity Building Program for Osteopathy

 He has had several papers published, and presented at many conferences in the UK and Europe, on aspects of psychology relating to the body and exploring the mind-body connection, and has a book published based on his PhD entitled “The Embodied Psychotherapist: the Therapist’s Body Story”.

 Papers and publications